-One of the foremost figures of the Civil Right Movement, Maya Angelou was a true visionary writer and performer who changed the landscape of the both the literary, political, and cultural world, whose legacy will forever resonate with people around the world from all nations.
+One of the foremost figures of the Civil Right Movement, Maya Angelou was a true visionary writer and performer who changed the landscape of the both the literary, political, and cultural world, and whose legacy will forever resonate with people around the world.

 Troubled Early Years, and Rising Above Adversity

 Yet Angelou’s childhood would be fraught with grief; when her father returned Maya and her brother into their mother’s care, Angelou faced sexual abuse from her mother’s boyfriend, known as Freeman.
 She would become silent for nearly five years; after telling her brother about the abuse who in turn informed the family, Freeman was consequently jailed only for a day, but then murdered a few days later allegedly by Angelou’s uncles.
 Though Angelou had support from her family, sexual abuse was a subject even more stigmatized within the African American community back then than today.
 Resources and medical facilities dealing with specific sexual problems were not readily available, especially to African Americans, and recovering from such traumatic experiences was particularly challenging.
 Angelou would become one among many strong women to overcome this in solidarity of sexual abuse survivors.
 Because Angelou believed it was her voice which resulted in Freeman’s death, she refused to speak; symbolic of the life which many women in her community faced, she was voiceless.
 Yet it was through this difficult period that she cultivated a deep love for literature and writing, learning to listen to the world she lived in and gaining her courage.